lshpaner/kfre/README.md

 ***Disclaimer***

 The `kfre` library is designed to facilitate risk prediction using Tangri's KFRE model based on a given set of patient data.
-It is crucial to ensure that all patient data within a batch calculation are consistent in terms of regional categorization—that is, either all North American or all non-North American.
-To this end, it is crucial to ensure that all patient data within a batch calculation are consistent in terms of regional categorization.
+It is crucial to ensure that all patient data within a batch calculation are consistent in terms of regional categorization: that is, either all North American or all non-North American.
 Mixing patient data from different regions within a single batch is not supported, as the function is set to apply one regional coefficient set at a time.
 This approach ensures the accuracy and reliability of the risk predictions.

 Example Usage: